-- under no circumstances any student undertakes a test before the specified test date - under no circumstances any student undertakes a test without supervision
+- under no circumstances any student undertakes a test before the specified test date - under no circumstances any student undertakes a test without supervision - during the test, students are not able to view material within the test area that could assist them to answer questions or assist with the Writing test.
+Examples

-- during the test, students are not able to view material within the test area that could assist them to answer questions (such as multiplication tables, spelling lists, writing charts, etc.) - spare or unused test books are not be used as practice books for any students (regardless of year level) before the end of the test security period - test materials are not be provided to any teachers (regardless of year level or subject area) before the end of the test security period. - 8.5.3 The principal has the responsibility to adhere to and enforce the procedures outlined in the Handbook for Principals.
+- of such material include, but are not limited to, multiplication tables, spelling lists, and writing charts - spare or unused test books are not used as practice books for any students (regardless of year level) before the end of the test security period - test materials are not to be provided to any teachers (regardless of year level or subject area) before the end of the test security period. - 8.5.3 The principal has the responsibility to adhere to and enforce the procedures outlined in the Handbook for Principals.